cpske/ISP/git/Using-Github.md

     cmd> git push
 ```

-### Case 2: A project already exists on Github, but not on your computer.
+### Case 2: A project already exists on Github, but not on your computer

 If the project already exists on Github then do:

-1. Using a web browser, go to the project page on github so you can get the URL
+1. Using a web browser, go to the project page on github so you can copy the URL
 2. Click the "Clone or Download" button.
 This will show the URL of the project.
 It also gives instructions.
     * There is a button to copy this URL directly to your clipboard
 3. In the **parent directory** of where you want to clone the project, enter the `git clone` command: